Frequently Asked Questions.

 The Youth Advisory Group is approximately a one-year commitment.
-Recruitment occurs each year in September and October, and the new group is recruited by November.
-The previous year's Youth Advisors will stay on until the last meeting of the year (normally mid-December), to help the new group get settled in, and learn how things work.
+Recruitment occurs each year in February and March, and the new group is recruited by April.
+The previous year's Youth Advisors will stay on until the last meeting of the year (mid-April), to help the new group get settled in, and learn how things work.

 What will I do as a Youth Advisor?

 The first thing each new Youth Advisory Group will decide is what day of the week to host their meetings - Youth Advisors attend two meetings a month, one in the first week of every month, and the other in the 3rd week of every month.
 Each meeting goes for one hour.
 Each meeting, a new Chair is selected - for that meeting the Chair directs the flow of the meeting according to an agenda.